 People in Iowa invested \$2.3 billion in the UI in FY 2021-22.
-This includes the university's expenditures, student expenses, For every tax dollar spent educating students attending the UI, taxpayers will receive an average of \$3.50 in return over the course of the students' working lives.

-and student opportunity costs.
-In return, the state of Iowa will receive an estimated present value of \$8.9 billion in added state revenue over the course of the students' working lives.
-Iowa will also benefit from an estimated \$411.9 million in present value social savings related to reduced crime, Iower welfare and unemployment, and increased health and well-being across the state.
-For every dollar society invests in the UI, an average of \$4.10 in benefits will accrue to Iowa over the course of the students' careers.
+This includes the university's expenditures, student expenses, and student opportunity costs.
+In return, the state of lowa will receive an estimated present value of \$8.9 billion in added state revenue over the course of the students' working lives.
+Iowa will also benefit from an estimated \$411.9 million in present value social savings related to reduced crime, lower welfare and unemployment, and increased health and well-being across the state.
+For every dollar society invests in the UI, an average of \$4.10 in benefits will accrue to lowa over the course of the students' careers.